 252S Music in Europe, 1600 to 1900.
 A study and analysis of major developments in style of Western music between 1600 and 1900, including the birth and development of opera, the growth of the concerto and symphony, the proliferation of program music and consideration of the varied audiences for whom composers of the Baroque, Classical and Romantic periods were writing.
 Consideration of the influence of political, economic, technological and cultural environments upon the development of musical styles.
 (Proseminar.)
 Prerequisite, 109.
-Maximum enrollment, 16.
 Hopkins.

-[253] Music in Europe and America Since 1900.
+253S Music in Europe and America Since 1900.
 A study and analysis of major developments in style of Western music since 1900, in particular the dissolution of tonality in the first decades of the century, the alternatives to traditional tonality that developed subsequently and the proliferation of styles in more recent years.
 Consideration of the influence of political, economic, technological and cultural environments on these developments.
+(Proseminar.)
 Prerequisite, 109.
-(Next offered 2004-05.)
+Buchman.

-254S Studies in World Music.
+254F Studies in World Music.
 Examination of selected non-Western music cultures with primary emphasis on West African drumming and Javanese gamelan traditions.
 Focus on musical procedures as well as cultural uses of the music and corollary arts.
 Includes hands-on performance in the traditions studied.
+(Proseminar.)
 Prerequisite, 154 or consent of instructor.
 (Offered in alternate years.)
-Maximum enrollment, 16.
 Hamessley.

-[258] Opera.
+[258S] Opera.
 Study of literary and musical dimensions of operas by major composers from Monteverdi and Mozart to the present.
 Emphasis on the transformation of independent texts into librettos and the effects of music as it reflects language and dramatic action.
 Includes such works as Orfeo, The Marriage of Figaro, Otello, The Turn of the Screw and Candide.
 Prerequisite, two courses in music or two in literature, or one in each field, or consent of instructors.
-(Same as Comparative Literature 258.)
+(Same as Comparative Literature 258 and Sophomore Seminar 258.)
 (Offered in alternate years.)
+Maximum enrollment, 12.

 [259] Studies in Jazz.
-A study of the life, times, and music of selected jazz musicians focusing on the similarities and contrasts between their careers.
+A study of the life, times and music of selected jazz musicians from 1950 to the present.
+Emphasis on the range of jazz styles from that era including funky, fusion and free jazz.
 Prerequisite, 160 or consent of instructor.
 (Offered in alternate years.)
+(Same as Africana Studies 259.)

 262S African-American Popular Music.
 A study of the music of selected popular African-American artists, including rhythm-and-blues artists, black gospel soloists and performers of soul music and rap music.
 Focus on the social issues, musical modes of expression and cultural importance of the artists.
 Prerequisite, one full-credit course in music.
 (Offered in alternate years.)
+(Same as Africana Studies 262.)
 Woods.